ryankanno/flask-skeleton/README.md

 # flask-skeleton

-Here be dragons.

-This is an opinionated Flask application I model most of my projects after.
+This is an opinionated Flask application that I model most of my projects after.

-It's stable, but always in a state of flux. :D

 ## Dependencies